Updated October 19, 2023

 – Intangibles to Balance Sheet

-Shareholders equity includes firm’s total assets minus its total liabilities.
-Also it is calculated as share capital plus retained earnings minus treasury shares.
+Shareholders’ equity includes the firm’s total assets minus its total liabilities.
+Another way to calculate stockholders’ equity is to add share capital and retained earnings and then subtract treasury shares.

 Shareholders’ Equity = Total Assets-Total Liabilities